Janibek3001/MiniBankingApp/README.md

 - In the User section, user can only register or login and exit the account.
 - What User class cannot do?
   - That is the main question actually.
 - When you register the account, you just enter your age, name, and phone number.
   - You cannot add the balance of the card!
 The account will be registered by the phone number and password.
   - You cannot make the transitions and change the balance

 ## Account

-- So in the Account, there will be things such as transaction history, Owner of the account and the balance where you will give the permission to increase and decrease.
-- Account cannot check the validation of the cards or phone numbers.
+- Account can save the Users and Accounts,
+- They can also save the balance and make changes in the balance
+- In the Account, you can also see the Transactions

 ## Transaction